 “It’s something really special that anyone would want to be a part of,” junior linebacker Colsen Gatten said about Central’s defense.
 “Our thing is just to play fast and physical.
 That’s just what we do.
 That’s our brand of football.”

 Central Catholic’s defense celebrates after they recovered a fumble against North Allegheny during the WPIAL Class 6A championship on Saturday, Nov.
 16, 2024, at Norwin High School.
-Central Catholic won 45-14.
+Central Catholic won, 45-14.
 (Emily Matthews/Pittsburgh Union Progress)

-The Vikings received the ball to start the third quarter, and they wasted no time marching right down the field and activating the mercy rule with an 8-yard TD run by Elijah Faulkner.
+The Vikings received the ball to start the third quarter, and they wasted no time marching right down the field and activating the mercy rule with an 8-yard TD run by Faulkner.
 Another 1-yard TD run by Walls made it a 45-0 lead midway through the third quarter, as Central cruised the rest of the way to one of the most dominant championship performances in WPIAL history.

 “I challenged the kids — I said, ‘If we put in our best week of preparation, we should have our best performance,'” Lehmeier said.
 “We said we were going to have 22 horns flying to the football. … Collectively, that’s what it’s about.
 It’s about being a unit.”